ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday</h3>Mostly sunny, with a high near 67.
-Southeast wind 6 to 10 mph.<br></div>
+Southeast wind 6 to 12 mph, with gusts as high as 18 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday Night</h3>Partly cloudy, with a low around 55.
-South southeast wind 8 to 15 mph, with gusts as high as 24 mph.<br></div>
+         <h3>Saturday Night</h3>Partly cloudy, with a low around 56.
+South wind 8 to 15 mph, with gusts as high as 25 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday</h3>Showers and thunderstorms likely after 1pm.
-Mostly cloudy, with a high near 71.
-South wind 15 to 22 mph, with gusts as high
+         <h3>Sunday</h3>Rain showers likely between 1pm and 4pm, then showers and thunderstorms likely.
+Mostly cloudy, with a high near 72.
+South
-         as 38 mph.
-Chance of precipitation is 70%.<br></div>
+         wind 16 to 24 mph, with gusts as high as 38 mph.
+Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">